Writing Tip: Focus on Dialogue

 The Importance of Authentic Dialogue

-Authentic conversations showcase the quirks, nuances, and distinct personalities of each character.
-From the choice of words to the cadence of speech, dialogue reveals the essence of individuals, making them memorable and relatable.
+One of the best ways to showcase the quirks, nuances, and distinct personalities of each character is through their conversations with one another.
+That’s why choosing words carefully, and even considering the cadence of speech itself (rhythm, and how it “sounds”) is so important.
+Dialogue reveals so much about who each person is, making them memorable and relatable.
 Ideally, we should be able to tell who’s talking, even without a dialogue tag to tell us.

-Dialogue is not just idle chit-chat—it's one of the primary tools we use to advance the plot.
-Through conversations, crucial information can be revealed and relationships can evolve.
+It’s also worth remember that dialogue is not just idle chit-chat—it's one of the primary tools we use to advance the plot.
+Through conversations, we can reveal crucial information, and relationships can evolve.
 Info-dumping in the form of exposition can feel especially heavy and disengaging as a reader, but the same information can be shared through dialogue and we’re totally open to hearing it.

 Tips for Crafting Authentic Dialogue